 Solvents

-Solvents are usually chemicals used to dissolve, suspend, and extract materials in a wide range of applications, from pharmaceutical production, paints and inks, to cleaning products.
-Great care needs to be taken when selecting pump for solvents as they can be highly flammable, toxic and corrosive.
+Solvents are usually chemicals used to dissolve, suspend, and extract materials in a variety of applications, from pharmaceutical production, paints and inks, to cleaning products.
+Great care needs to be taken when selecting a pump for solvents as they can be highly flammable, toxic and corrosive.

 There are a wide range of solvents, but some common ones are: